Likvido/Likvido.Kubesec/README.md

 2. `--namespace-include <keyword>` - Will look for namespaces that includes the specified keyword
 3. `--namespace-regex <regex>` - Will look for namespaces that matches the specified regex

+Only one of the above namespace options will take effect.
+The above order also defines their priority.

-If you do not specify `--context`, then it will use whatever context is currently active in kubectl and also if you do not specify any of `namespace` options, then secrets will be backed up from `default` namespace.
+If you do not specify `--context`, then it will use whatever context is currently active in kubectl.

 When using backup command a folder will be created in the directory you run the command from called `Kubesec_Backup_<context>_<datestamp>`.
 Inside the created folder one or more folders will be created with the name of `namespaces` that satisfy one of the conditions related to `namespace` options in command which will hold secret files defined in kubernetes (like if you were pulling each one manually).